 - And more…

 Just as each organization is unique, so is a relationship with CLIR.
 Our list of services is just a starting point for a conversation about how CLIR can help your organization achieve its goals.
 Interested in our affiliate services or exploring a partnership?
-Contact Louisa Kwasigroch, director of outreach and engagement, with any questions.
+Contact Louisa Kwasigroch, managing director, with any questions.

 CLIR is proud to serve as a fiscal host and strong supporter of the Code4Lib community.
 Code4Lib is a volunteer-driven collective of hackers, designers, architects, curators, catalogers, artists and instigators from around the world, who largely work for and with libraries, archives and museums on technology “stuff.”
 It started in the fall of 2003 as a mailing list when a group of library programmers decided to create an overarching community agnostic towards any particular language or technology.